 The venue is located in the historic downtown area on Bull Street in the Altmayer Building, easily accessible by car via I‑16 and U.S. 17, with several public garages nearby.
 From Savannah/Hilton Head International Airport (SAV), about 12 miles west, taxis or rideshares typically take 15–20 minutes via U.S. 17 South.
 Public transit is available via Chatham Area Transit (CAT) buses, with frequent service along Bull and Broughton Streets; Johnson Square Station is just a couple minutes’ walk from the venue.

-This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate-level IT architects, network administrators, and engineers who wish to deploy OpenDaylight in production environments, optimize its performance for large-scale use, and address common issues in SDN deployments.
+This instructor-led, live training (online or onsite) is designed for intermediate-level IT architects, network administrators, and engineers who aim to deploy OpenDaylight in production environments, optimize its performance for large-scale use, and address common issues in SDN deployments.

 By the end of this training, participants will be able to:

-Deploy OpenDaylight in production environments for scalable SDN solutions for government.
+- Deploy OpenDaylight in production environments for scalable SDN solutions.

-Troubleshoot and resolve common issues in SDN deployments within public sector networks.
+- Troubleshoot and resolve typical issues in SDN deployments.

-Monitor and maintain OpenDaylight environments to ensure long-term stability and compliance with government standards.
+- Monitor and maintain OpenDaylight environments for long-term stability.

-Scale OpenDaylight deployments to meet the evolving network demands of government agencies.
+- Scale OpenDaylight deployments to meet increasing network demands, ensuring effective resource management for government operations.

-This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate-level SDN developers and software engineers who wish to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability for government.
+This instructor-led, live training in [location] (online or onsite) is aimed at intermediate-level SDN developers and software engineers who wish to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability for government operations.

 By the end of this training, participants will be able to:

-Understand the architecture and components of OpenDaylight for government use.
+- Understand the architecture and components of OpenDaylight.

-Utilize OpenDaylight APIs to develop SDN applications tailored for government networks.
+- Utilize OpenDaylight APIs to develop SDN applications.

-Create and manage YANG models to customize network configurations for government requirements.
+- Create and manage YANG models for network customization.

-Deploy, test, and debug custom applications within an OpenDaylight environment suitable for government operations.
+- Deploy, test, and debug custom applications in an OpenDaylight environment.

-Integrate OpenDaylight with external systems and network devices used in government agencies.
+- Integrate OpenDaylight with external systems and network devices.

-This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate-level IT architects and network managers who wish to deploy and optimize ONOS in production environments for government use, ensuring scalability, performance, and reliability.
+This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate-level IT architects and network managers who wish to deploy and optimize ONOS in production environments for government, ensuring scalability, performance, and reliability.

 By the end of this training, participants will be able to:

-Understand the architecture and core features of ONOS for production use in government settings.
+- Understand the architecture and core features of ONOS designed for production use.

-Deploy ONOS in a production environment using best practices for government operations.
+- Deploy ONOS in a production environment following best practices.

-Configure clustering, redundancy, and fault tolerance in ONOS to meet government standards.
+- Configure clustering, redundancy, and fault tolerance within ONOS.

-Monitor, troubleshoot, and optimize ONOS deployments for scalability and performance in accordance with government requirements.
+- Monitor, troubleshoot, and optimize ONOS deployments to ensure scalability and performance.

-Integrate ONOS with existing network infrastructure and tools used by government agencies.
+- Integrate ONOS with existing network infrastructure and tools.

-Plan and execute a successful ONOS upgrade process that aligns with government IT policies and procedures.
+- Plan and execute a successful ONOS upgrade process.

-This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate-level SDN developers and network engineers who wish to develop custom applications on the ONOS platform to address specific network challenges and enhance SDN capabilities for government use.
+This instructor-led, live training in Georgia (online or onsite) is designed for intermediate-level SDN developers and network engineers who aim to develop custom applications on the ONOS platform to address specific network challenges and enhance SDN capabilities for government.

 By the end of this training, participants will be able to:

-Understand the architecture and core components of ONOS for government networks.
+- Understand the architecture and core components of ONOS.

-Set up a development environment for creating ONOS applications tailored to public sector needs.
+- Set up a development environment for creating ONOS applications.

-Create, test, and deploy ONOS applications for managing SDN networks in a government context.
+- Develop, test, and deploy ONOS applications for managing SDN networks.

-Integrate ONOS applications with external systems and APIs used in the public sector.
+- Integrate ONOS applications with external systems and APIs.

-Troubleshoot and optimize ONOS applications for performance and scalability to meet government standards.
+- Troubleshoot and optimize ONOS applications for performance and scalability.

-This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate-level network engineers and DevOps teams who wish to deploy, configure, and manage SDN solutions using the OpenDaylight platform for government networks.
+This instructor-led, live training in Georgia (online or onsite) is designed for intermediate-level network engineers and DevOps teams who aim to deploy, configure, and manage SDN solutions using the OpenDaylight platform.
+The training aligns with best practices for government agencies.

 By the end of this training, participants will be able to:

-Understand the architecture, components, and role of OpenDaylight in SDN ecosystems for government use.
+- Understand the architecture, components, and role of OpenDaylight in SDN ecosystems.

-Install and configure OpenDaylight for various network scenarios within public sector environments.
+- Install and configure OpenDaylight for a variety of network scenarios.

-Troubleshoot and optimize OpenDaylight deployments for real-world use cases specific to government agencies.
+- Troubleshoot and optimize OpenDaylight deployments for real-world use cases, ensuring robustness and efficiency for government operations.

-This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate-level network engineers, DevOps teams, and SDN developers who wish to understand and manage SDN environments using ONOS effectively for government applications.
+This instructor-led, live training (online or onsite) is designed for intermediate-level network engineers, DevOps teams, and SDN developers who wish to effectively understand and manage SDN environments using ONOS.

 By the end of this training, participants will be able to:

-Install and configure ONOS in a laboratory environment.
+- Install and configure ONOS in a laboratory setting.

-Explore the capabilities of ONOS for managing SDN environments within government networks.
+- Explore the capabilities of ONOS for managing SDN environments for government.

-Deploy, manage, and troubleshoot SDN networks using ONOS to meet public sector requirements.
+- Deploy, manage, and troubleshoot SDN networks using ONOS.

-This instructor-led, live training in Georgia (online or onsite) is designed for beginner-level network engineers and IT administrators who wish to gain a foundational understanding of OpenDaylight concepts, its role in network automation, and the skills needed to begin automating network configurations and operations.
+This instructor-led, live training in Georgia (online or onsite) is designed for beginner-level network engineers and IT administrators who are interested in learning fundamental OpenDaylight concepts, understanding its role in network automation, and beginning to automate network configurations and operations.

 By the end of this training, participants will be able to:

-Comprehend the significance of OpenDaylight in software-defined networking (SDN) for government applications.
+Comprehend the role of OpenDaylight in software-defined networking (SDN).

-Install and configure OpenDaylight on a Linux-based system for government use.
+Install and configure OpenDaylight on a Linux-based system.

-This instructor-led, live training in Georgia (online or onsite) is aimed at beginner-level networking professionals and IT administrators who wish to understand the foundational concepts of ONOS, its architecture, and its deployment for scalable SDN solutions for government.
+This instructor-led, live training in Georgia (online or onsite) is designed for beginner-level networking professionals and IT administrators who wish to gain an understanding of the foundational concepts of ONOS, its architecture, and its deployment for scalable SDN solutions for government.

 By the end of this training, participants will be able to:

-Describe the architecture and core components of ONOS for government.
+- Describe the architecture and core components of ONOS.

-Install and configure ONOS on a Linux-based system for government use.
+- Install and configure ONOS on a Linux-based system.

-Set up a basic SDN network using ONOS for government applications.
+- Set up a basic SDN network using ONOS.

-Explore ONOS features for managing and scaling network infrastructure in government settings.
+- Explore ONOS features for managing and scaling network infrastructure.

-This instructor-led, live training in Georgia (online or onsite) is aimed at beginner-level network engineers and IT professionals who wish to gain a foundational understanding of software-defined networking (SDN) concepts, learn about the architecture of OpenDaylight, and perform basic installation and configuration tasks for government environments.
+This instructor-led, live training in Georgia (online or onsite) is designed for beginner-level network engineers and IT professionals who seek to gain a foundational understanding of software-defined networking (SDN) concepts, learn about the architecture of OpenDaylight, and perform basic installation and configuration tasks.

 By the end of this training, participants will be able to:

-Understand the principles and benefits of software-defined networking (SDN).
+- Understand the principles and benefits of SDN for government applications.

-Install and configure OpenDaylight on a Linux system for government use.
+- Install and configure OpenDaylight on a Linux system.

-The objective of this course is twofold: to gain a solid understanding of OpenStack architecture and to develop advanced troubleshooting skills.
-In the architecture segment, participants will learn how to design hardware for both public and private cloud environments, configure a high-availability control plane, select appropriate instance sizes, and safely overcommit cloud resources, among other critical tasks.
-Understanding the internals of Neutron (Networking Service) is also an essential component of OpenStack architecture.
-The course then transitions into methods for troubleshooting issues in OpenStack clusters, covering general tips, network diagnostics, and common pitfalls of major OpenStack services.
-Approximately 75% of the course content is dedicated to hands-on workshops conducted in a real OpenStack training environment, designed specifically for government professionals.
+The objective of this course is twofold: to provide a comprehensive understanding of OpenStack architecture and to equip participants with advanced troubleshooting skills.
+In the architectural segment, participants will learn how to design hardware for both public and private cloud environments, establish high-availability control planes, select appropriate instance sizes, and safely overcommit cloud resources.
+Understanding the internal workings of Neutron (Networking Service) is also a crucial component of OpenStack architecture.
+The course then transitions into methods for troubleshooting issues in OpenStack clusters, covering general tips, network diagnostics, and common pitfalls of key OpenStack services.
+Approximately 75% of the course content is dedicated to hands-on workshops conducted in a real OpenStack training environment, ensuring practical experience that aligns with public sector workflows and governance standards for government use.

 Customization Options

-The full course is designed to last at least five days.
+The full course is designed to span at least five days.
 It can be shortened if certain topics are not relevant to the specific needs of the participants.
-For beginners who may require a slower pace, it is recommended to extend the course to six days or remove some advanced topics.
-Additionally, the course can be extended by one more day to cover OVN topics, further enhancing the training experience for government.
+For beginners or those requiring a slower pace, it is recommended to extend the course to six days or remove some advanced topics.
+Additionally, the course can be extended by one more day to cover OVN topics, enhancing the training for government and organizational requirements.

 **Customization Options**

-The training can be tailored to fit specific needs.
-For instance, it can be condensed into a 2-day program that focuses on core aspects relevant for government agencies.
-Alternatively, the course can be expanded to cover additional topics such as administrative tasks, design considerations, networking challenges, and troubleshooting techniques related to OpenStack deployments.
-It is also possible to include discussions of other underlying SDN solutions like Linux Bridge or OvS.
+The training can be tailored to fit specific needs, such as a 2-day session focusing on core aspects relevant for government.
+The course can also be extended to cover additional topics, including administrative tasks, design considerations, networking challenges, and troubleshooting techniques related to OpenStack deployments.
+Other underlying SDN solutions, such as Linux Bridge or OvS, can be included upon request.

-This instructor-led, live training in Georgia (online or onsite) is aimed at network engineers who wish to utilize Linux for network engineering purposes for government.
+This instructor-led, live training in [location] (online or onsite) is designed for government network engineers who wish to utilize Linux for network engineering.
+By the end of this training, participants will be able to:

 By the end of this training, participants will be able to:

-Understand, install, and configure the various components within the ONAP ecosystem for government.
+Comprehend, install, and configure the various components within the ONAP ecosystem for government use.

-Execute real-time, policy-driven orchestration and automation of physical and virtual network functions for government operations.
+Execute real-time, policy-driven orchestration and automation of physical and virtual network functions.

-Efficiently manage the entire networking lifecycle using a software-driven approach that emphasizes governance and accountability for government.
+Efficiently manage the entire networking lifecycle using a software-driven approach tailored for government operations.

-Develop, deploy, and scale a network leveraging the latest open source technologies and practices tailored for government use.
+Develop, deploy, and scale networks using the latest open source technologies and practices, ensuring alignment with public sector workflows and governance.

-This instructor-led, live training in Georgia (online or onsite) is aimed at networking engineers and developers who wish to configure, execute, and manage programmable networking resources using P4 for government applications.
+This instructor-led, live training (online or onsite) is designed for networking engineers and developers who aim to configure, deploy, and manage programmable networking resources using the P4 language.
+By the end of this training, participants will be able to:

-Manage network congestion using advanced monitoring and debugging techniques.
+- Manage network congestion through monitoring and debugging techniques.

 This instructor-led, live training in Georgia (online or onsite) is designed for system administrators, network engineers, and developers who aim to install, configure, and manage controllers, applications, and networking devices under a software-defined network (SDN).